 - Palette: 4096 colors (4096 on-screen colors in “HAM” mode)

 - Manufacturer: Commodore

 Released 1985: The Commodore Amiga 1000, also known as the A1000 and originally simply as the Amiga, is the first personal computer released by Commodore International in the Amiga line.
-It combines the 16/32-bit Motorola 68000 CPU which was powerful by 1985 standards with one of the most advanced graphics and sound systems in its class, and runs a preemptive multitasking operating system that fits into 256 KB of read-only memory and shipped with 256 KB of RAM.
-The primary memory can be expanded internally with a manufacturer supplied 256 KB module for a total of 512 KB of RAM.
-In Europe it was always supplied with 512 KB total RAM.
-Using the external slot the primary memory can be expanded up to 8.5 MB.
+It combines the 16/32-bit Motorola 68000 CPU (which was powerful by 1985 standards) with one of the most advanced graphics and sound systems in its class, and runs a preemptive multitasking operating system that fits into 256 KB RAM and shipped initially with 256 KB of RAM.
+The primary memory can be expanded internally with a manufacturer supplied 256 KB module for a total of 512 KB RAM.
+In Europe, this was always supplied, giving 512 KB total RAM.
+Using the external slot, the primary memory can be expanded to 8.5 MB RAM.

 The A1000 case is elevated slightly to give a storage area for the keyboard when not in use (“keyboard garage”), and the inside of the case is engraved with the signatures of the Amiga designers (similar to the Macintosh); including Jay Miner and the paw print of his dog Mitchy.
 The A1000’s case was designed by Howard Stolz.
 As Senior Industrial Designer at Commodore.

 Because Amiga OS was rather buggy at the time of the A1000’s release, the OS was not placed in ROM.
 Instead, the A1000 includes a daughter board with 256 KB of RAM, dubbed the “writable control store” (WCS), into which the core of the operating system is loaded from floppy disk (this portion of the operating system is known as the “Kickstart”).
 This makes upgrading the Kickstart “ROM”on the Amiga 1000 very easy, only a new floppy disk is required.